bogdan-szabo-sociomantic/ocean-1/script/Makd.README.rst

 Usually the ``override`` option is needed, if you want to still add these special flags even if the user passes a ``DFLAGS=-flag`` to Make.

-To define a *new* flavor just use a new name, no other special treatment is needed.

 To compile the project using a particular flavor, just pass the ``F`` variable to make, for example::